semrec/semrec.github.io/README.md

 # semrec.github.io
-Repository for the website of Semantic Reasoner Evaluation Challenge at ISWC 2021
+Repository for the website of the Semantic Reasoner Evaluation Challenge at ISWC 2021